nmokey/klein-bottle/docs/index.markdown

 *This explanation for why I care about Klein bottles was copy-pasted verbatim from my project proposal.*

 I also want to thank Cliff Stoll for getting me interested in topology with his infectious fascination with Klein bottles, and Randall Munroe for giving me the sense of humor to enjoy math and science.
+If non-orientable manifolds are interesting to you, I highly recommend checking out Dr. Stoll's videos with Numberphile, and if you like

 {% include linkedHeading.html heading="references" text="references" level=1 %}
 Abraham Goetz (1970) *Introduction to Differential Geometry*, page 28, Addison Wesley